 The Academi is a summer residential course for regular OBA members serious about pursuing a career in the performing arts, and who show greatest vocal potential.
 Auditions are open to members between the ages of 16-19, and each year 32 successful applicants receive general musicianship tuition, individual singing lessons and sight-singing tuition from professional coaches.
 Our Academi choir performs more challenging repertoire in a range of languages and musical styles.

-The video below was filmed in July 2020, during the COVID-19 pandemic and was recorded on the week when the boys would have attended the ALOUD Academi together at the Royal Welsh College of Music and Drama.
+The video below was filmed in July 2020, during the COVID-19 pandemic and was recorded on the week when the boys would have attended The Aloud Charity's OBA Academi together at the Royal Welsh College of Music and Drama.
 Their beautiful rendition of 'The Prayer' is just amazing and shows the wonders of modern technology, as many recorded the song just with phone earbuds.